Compare MHA, MQA, and GQA architectures, calculate their KV cache footprint, and reason about memory-limited serving tradeoffs.

 The next figure uses the same 72B-style dimensions, but shifts the shape of the workload from 32 parallel 4K requests to one 128K request.
 Both cases contain 131,072 cached token positions, so full MHA lands in the same 344 GB range.

-In an e-commerce setting, this is the difference between a full-MHA cache that doesn't fit on a single 80 GB GPU and a GQA-8 cache around 43 GB before weights, runtime buffers, and fragmentation.
+In model serving, this is the difference between a full-MHA cache that doesn't fit on a single 80 GB GPU and a GQA-8 cache around 43 GB before weights, runtime buffers, and fragmentation.
 Whether either configuration is viable still depends on weights, quantization, hardware layout, scheduler policy, and measured traffic.

 1def kv_cache_gb(kv_heads: int, tokens: int = 4096, batch: int = 32) -> float: